Introduction to Training

 - Nervous / frantic movement or stiffening of dog’s body

 - Your dog must be completely comfortable near the Boundary Flags at the end of every training session.
-Spend at least 5 minutes of “play time” at the completion of each session within 10 feet of the Boundary Flags.
+Spend at least 5 minutes of 'play time' at the completion of each session within 3 metres of the Boundary Flags.

 - Finish each training session on a positive note with lots of praise and play.

 - Remove the Collar Receiver after each training session.

 - Be sure to contain your dog by another means during the training period (pen, tie-out, leash, etc.).